 Professional Development

+Professional Development Program (continued)

 A process for evaluating impact on student learning and improving professional learning, using evaluation results.

-Professional development activities shall be in accordance with Kentucky State Regulation.
+Professional development activities shall be in accordance with federal guidelines and Kentucky State Regulation.

 Certified Staff Responsibilities

 In addition to job-embedded professional learning included in the Professional Development Plan, it is the responsibility of each full-time certified staff member to complete the twenty-four (24) hours of professional development required in the District calendar.
 Part-time employees shall complete the appropriate portion of the twenty-four (24) hours.